-Ext3 and Ext4 filesystem includes support of ACLs on files and directories.
-ACL provides more control permissions on file than standard three access categories (owner, group and other ).
-Using ACL you can provide permission to specific user or group to file.
+The Ext3 and Ext4 filesystem includes support of ACLs on files and directories.
+ACL provides more control permissions on file than standard three access categories (owner, group, and other ).
+Using ACL you can provide permission to a specific user or group to file.

-Before working on ACL make sure that ACL is enabled on mounted file system.
-You can enable it during mounting filesystem with ACL option.
+Before working on ACL make sure that ACL is enabled on the mounted file system.
+You can enable it during mounting the filesystem with the ACL option.

-Use following command Check if ACL is enabled on filesystem or not.
+Use the following command Check if ACL is enabled on the filesystem or not.